 If you have a COVID-19 concern or query affecting your service, or are not receiving email briefings, please contact our Incident Room via ASCCOVID19@somerset.gov.uk.
 You can also phone us on 07790 577338.

-Please note – Providers should continue to use Somerset Direct for individual cases / individual escalations at this time.
+Please note – Providers should continue to use Somerset Direct for individual cases / individual escalations that do not relate to COVID-19.

 Local Alert Level for Care Home Visits:

 The care home visit alert level that has previously been published on this page has been suspended for the duration of the current national lockdown.

 Guidance on the Coronavirus is changing on a very frequent basis to reflect the latest advice and developing situation.